 Truong had years of experience with college readiness programs before launching his own.
 As a UW undergraduate, he spent four years volunteering for The Dream Project, which supports college access and post-secondary planning for middle and high school students.
-His junior and senior years, he also held a staff position with The Dream Project.
 After graduating, Truong became a full-time college access coach at Seattle’s Chief Sealth High School — his alma mater — through AmeriCorps’ College Access Now program.
 He wanted to continue exploring college readiness as a career path but noticed shortcomings in existing programs, particularly their struggles to retain mentors and high school participants.

 I decided to...[use] my experience to do something innovative and different than what was currently being offered.

 “I started thinking critically about why that was happening and realized that the traditional access model of sending mentors out to high schools wasn’t working very well,” Truong explains.
 “High school seniors are just very busy with sports and clubs and all the things going on after school, so it’s hard to meet with the college mentors.
 I thought there had to be a better way to reach students where they’re at.
 I decided to create Hey Mentor as an online model, using my experience to do something innovative and different than what was currently being offered.”

 Through Hey Mentor, students are assigned an online mentor whom they can contact with questions or concerns at their convenience.
 The mentors are college students or recent college graduates trained in college access issues — the admissions process, financial aid — as well as social and emotional aspects of mentor relationships.
 When possible, mentors are paired with high school students with similar career interests.